Key aspects of the role

 Conflicts of interest

-- use the opportunity of public service to promote their private interests, or those of connected organisations, persons, or firms.
+Panel chair must not misuse information gained in the course of their work for the MRC for personal gain or for political purpose, nor seek to use the opportunity of public service to promote their private interests, or those of connected organisations, persons, or firms.

 Although previous experience with the MRC or another major funder is required, a panel chair cannot be a member of a review panel for a major funder (for example, Wellcome Trust, Cancer Research UK) simultaneously.

 Panel chairs will receive an annual stipend plus a per day attendance fee.
 Travel and subsistence expenses (including family care costs) will be reimbursed.